 We will report 95% confidence intervals for regression parameters.
 To avoid problems with dependence between effect sizes we will apply robust standard errors (Hedges et al., 2010), using the Stata command robumeta.
 If there is significant heterogeneity also in the moderator analysis, this will warrant further examination of sub-groups.
 Sub-group examination could take the form of using interaction variables.
 However, we do not expect to find enough studies in order to run a meta-regression model where all relevant interactions are included.
 For example, interacting all instructional components and relevant combinations of these with all content domains while at the same time including other moderators would require a very large number of studies in order to not run into problems with degrees of freedom.
 On the other hand, it seems highly unlikely that the number of included studies will be so small that robust variance estimation becomes completely infeasible.
-The review of Dietrichson et al. (2015a) contains 76 studies of interventions targeting low SES students in grades K-6 performed during 2000-2014.
-Not all of these will be relevant for the current review, but a very large share will be.
+The review of Dietrichson et al. (2015a) contains 25 studies of interventions targeting low SES students in middle school performed during 2000-2014.
 The target group for this review is broader and we will include studies of interventions further back in time.
-Therefore, we expect to include well over 100 studies.
+Therefore, we expect to include much more than 25 studies.
 We will use the simulation results reported in Tipton (2014) and Tanner-Smith & Tipton (2014) to assess how many moderators that can be included in each meta-regression.

 If all moderators listed above cannot be included in the same regression due to limited degrees of freedom, we will proceed in two ways.
-First, we will exclude highly correlated variables, starting with moderators that have a higher correlation than 0.7, and then move down to 0.5 if necessary.
+First, we will exclude highly correlated variables, starting with moderators that have a higher correlation than 0.7, and then move down to 0.5, if necessary.
 Second, we will try factor analysis.